Mr-Rimmer/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Summary
 Warp core failuer on the Notification Backend.
 On Sub-light until the dilithium crystals issue is found!

+* Completed 10 of the 'Too Do's',  but unfortunately I'm stuck.at the notification point.
+* Issue is  - 'Backend' service ports will NOT become available ( Not Green).
+Service worked prior to notification work, but no fails.
+* Spend a lot of effort going through code trying to resolve, but not luck.
+* Access to discord is closed so cannot ask the forum

+**See apendix for issue details**

 - **Too do is DynamoDB and PostGres**